 - Eliminate mold growth in bathrooms and kitchens

 - Create conditions that are inhospitable to insect intruders

 And since variable speed units run more frequently, they also filter your indoor air more effectively.
 More air is cycled through your return ducts – and your air filters – resulting in a lower volume of air contaminants.

-They’re also quieter than single stage compressors.
-If you’re used to cool air exploding into your home like a sudden gust of wind, you’ll probably be surprised by the variable speed unit’s more subdued, consistent air flow.
+They’re also quieter than single-stage compressors.
+If you’re used to cooling air exploding into your home like a sudden gust of wind, you’ll probably be surprised by the variable speed unit’s more subdued, consistent airflow.

 Should you upgrade your air conditioner?

-Now that you understand the differences among single stage, two stage, and variable speed compressors, you might be keen to upgrade your existing unit.
+Now that you understand the differences between single-stage, two-stage, and variable-speed compressors, you might be keen to upgrade your existing unit.
 Before doing so, here are two things to keep in mind:

 - Not everyone should upgrade to a variable speed compressor, even though they’re awesome.

 Variable speed compressors cost more because they provide an objectively better air conditioning experience.
 When weighing your options for new equipment, you’ll have to consider whether upgrading to a variable speed unit aligns with your budget.